smurthys/smurthys.github.io/engagement.md

 I am able to customize faculty development, curriculum development, strategic planning, and similar activities to specific departmental and institutional needs.

-I take all engagments--small or large--seriously.
-My overarching goal is to improve the quality of education and to add meaningful academic value.
-I am firnly committed to this cause and will collaborate with anyone similarly committed.

-I humbly and respectfully welcome inquiries from people and institutions who share my vision and values on improving education and through that building a better society.
+I take all engagments--small and large--seriously.
+My goal is to improve the quality of education and to add meaningful academic value.
+I am firmly committed to this cause and will collaborate with anyone similarly committed.
+To this end, I humbly welcome inquiries from people and institutions that share my vision and values on improving education so that together we can build a better society.

 Finally, over the years, I have come to believe that a successful engagement has both support and participation from institutional leaders (dean, principal, director, provost, and so on depending on the organizational structure).
-Thus, I generally entertain inquiries only from insitutions where the leadership demonstrably understands and promotes the value of the engagement.
-(I do make exceptions.)
+Thus, I entertain inquiries from insitutions where the leadership demonstrably understands and promotes the value of the engagement.

 ### Engagement Process

 Much of this section is for institutions outside the USA.
 (The US structure is quite different.)

-I strongly recommend that the head/chair of the host department (typically Computer Science or Information Science) or someone in institutional leadership be the sole contact person for all communication with me.
+I strongly recommend that the head of the host department (typically Computer Science or Information Science) or someone in institutional leadership be the sole contact person for all communication with me.
 Regardless, the contact should be someone with the position and influence within the institution to coordinate, plan, and execute the engagement.
 They will also need sufficient knowledge of the academic portion of the